 - • Import materials and organize them into collections.

-- • Conduct research with works and publish digital editions.
+- • Conduct research with works, privately annotate works, and zoom in on pages.

 - • Teach with rare materials and have students comment directly on the works.